-When voluntarily withdrawing from the University and/or a college, the student must submit a letter requesting to withdraw to the University Registrar and is considered withdrawn as of the date the request is received.
-This request may be in the form of an e-mail sent to registrar@neomed.edu from the student's NEOMED e-mail account.
+When voluntarily withdrawing from the University and/or a college, the student must submit a Withdrawal Request Form, available on the Student Services Forms website.
+A student is considered withdrawn as of the date the request is received.
 Students withdrawing from NEOMED are required to follow the steps/checklist as outlined on the Withdrawal Acknowledgement letter received from the Office of the Registrar.

-A withdrawal is distinctly different from a Leave of Absence as it suggests the student has no intention to return to the University.
+A withdrawal is distinctly different from a Leave of Absence as it suggests the student has no intention of returning to the University.
 Tuition refunds are made to any student officially withdrawing from all classes, in conformity with the University Refund Policy.